Combating Ageism in Health Care

 Age Discrimination Act of 1975

 This act prohibits age-based discrimination in programs and activities receiving federal financial assistance, including health care services.
-It aims to ensure equal access to health care for individuals of all ages, fostering an environment of inclusivity.
+It aims to ensure equal access to health care for people of all ages, fostering an environment of inclusivity.

 Older Americans Act (OAA)

 The OAA focuses on providing resources and support to older adults, ranging from nutrition programs to caregiver support.
-This act significantly improves health care accessibility and quality for older Americans, advocating for integrating these services into a holistic health care plan.
+This act improves health care accessibility and quality for older Americans, advocating for integrating these services into a holistic health care plan.

 Additional Resources